insidus341/insidus341/README.md

 The easiest way to run this is with two console Windows open.
 You can find the IP address of Debian with `ip addr`.
 SSH into Debian from an SSH client (Putty) twice.

 To begin with, the stream will be empty.
 In one Window, run `python3 run/app.py`.
-The Window will remain blank as there's no data.
+The Window will remain as 'Starting...' as there's currently no data

 One the second console window, run `python3 run/simulate_input.py`.
-This will throw a bunch of messages onto the screan.
+This will throw a bunch of messages onto the console window.
-These will appear on the first console window running app.py.
-As long as the messages from simulate_input are shown on the console for app.py we are reading the stream data.
+The first console window will change to 'Analysing: x messages every 5 seconds' after 5 seconds.
+As long as the message count increases, we are analyzing data

 Once this has been running for a few minutes the database will be populated.
 We can view the database by running: